This Dulce de Leche Irish Cream Crêpe Cake is so delicious that I recommend you to…avoid making it!

 - 1 - 1,5 cups toasted walnut, chopped

 - For the batter, in a bowl whisk together the flour, water, milk, eggs, oil, salt, and sugar.
 Slightly beat until smooth and no lumps remain - you should get the consistency of olive oil.
-You can also to whip the batter in a cup of your kitchen processor to avoid any lumps.
-If necessary, adjust the batter by adding some flour or water.
+You can also whip the batter using your kitchen processor or an immersion blender to avoid any lumps.
+If necessary, adjust the batter by adding some extra flour or water (See Note 3).
 Refrigerate the batter for at least 30 minutes.
-Note when chilled, the butter might thicken so you might thin it by adding a little more water or milk.
+Note that when chilled, the batter will thicken so you might thin it by adding a little more water or milk.

 - Heat a lightly buttered pan/skillet on over medium heat.
 Once the pan is well heated, pour in enough batter, approximately 1/4 cup per crêpe (depending on the size of your pan) quickly moving the pan from side to side to evenly spread the batter in a thin layer.

 - Cook 1-2 minutes or until the edges are slightly crisp and could easily be lifted with a spatula or knife (adjust the temperature as needed).
 Flip and cook for another minute or so.
-Transfer crepe into a plate and repeat with the remaining batter greasing the skillet after making 4-6 crêpes.
-You should have about 20-25 crêpes.
+Transfer a crepe into a plate and repeat with the remaining batter greasing the skillet after making 4-6 crêpes.
+You should have between 15 and 20 crêpes.
+Let the crêpes cool before assembling.

 - To make the frosting, in a large bowl beat the softened butter with the powdered sugar with a mixer at low speed, for about 2 minutes.